-A Retail Environment is defined as a location where customer-facing service transactions are conducted in a physical retail establishment.
+A Retail Environment is defined as a location where customer-facing service transactions are conducted in a physical establishment.
 In this scenario, the customer is traveling to a destination for a resolution.
+A retail environment is inclusive of kiosk locations.

 To qualify for WISE Certification, a retail service provider shall have a minimum of one year experience in consumer electronics repair or installation.
 Certification authorization is specific to each retail location.
-Each individual retail locations do not need to meet the one-year requirement as long as the organization as a whole has met this requirement.
+Each individual retail location does not need to meet the one-year requirement if the organization has met this requirement.
 The most common Retail Environments eligible for this program are described below.